hezarai/hezar/docs/guide/models_advanced.md

 ### Preprocessing/Post-processing
 These steps are performed by two methods:
-- `preprocess()`: takes in raw inputs and processes them to create direct model inputs and returns a dictionary of named inputs that is unpacked for model's `forward`/`generate` method.
+- `preprocess()`: takes in raw inputs and processes them to create direct model inputs and returns a dictionary of named inputs that are unpacked for model's `forward`/`generate` method.
 Each model can handle raw inputs however necessary.
 But ready-to-use models in Hezar, all use preprocessor modules. preprocessor modules can be tokenizers, feature extractors, normalizers, etc. The `Model` class has a `preprocessor` property that stores a dictionary of the required preprocessors for the model.
 These preprocessors are named after their original name in config or registry like `bpe_tokenizer`, `image_processor`, etc.